sandeep-1010-cool/NTT_DATA/Openshift/03_Openshift_Killercoda_Labs.md

 ### Important Notes for Developer Sandbox
 - **Project Creation**: The Developer Sandbox restricts creating new projects
 - **Use Existing Project**: All labs will use your existing project `vuyyalasandeep91-dev`
+- **Permission Limitations**: Some "Forbidden" errors are normal - you can still work with basic resources
 - **Resource Limits**: Be mindful of resource usage within the free tier
 - **Session Duration**: Sandbox sessions have time limits
+- **Existing Resources**: Your project may have pre-existing resources (workspace, modelmesh-serving, etc.)

 ### Getting Started with OpenShift Developer Sandbox